Our Dog Training FAQ for questions about Lionheart K9

 ALL of our programs include support to assure your success.
 We understand your concerns about how your dog is kept and how he will be trained, so we invite you to contact us and schedule an appointment to meet us.

 We operate lawfully and responsibly.
-We are insured through the Business Insurers of the Carolinas and licensed annually through Carroll County Animal Control.
+We are licensed annually through Carroll County Animal Control.

 Do you guarantee your dog training?

-Why don’t you travel to people’s homes to train their dogs?
+Why don’t you travel outside Carroll County Maryland to train dogs?

-Due to our obligations to our private and dog obedience boot camp clients, this service is not available outside of Carroll County and several other surrounding locations.
-Where you live determines whether we see you at your location or ours.
+Due to the increasing cost of fuel and the additional loss of time from traveling, this service is not available outside of Carroll County.
+Where you live determines whether we see you at your location or virtually.
 Although people are inclined to believe the location where the training is conducted is important, it is our belief that quality training conducted in any environment should be equally effective anywhere.

-We have crafted training programs that focus on owners learning how to handle their dogs effectively and without conflict in any environment, from the front door while greeting guests, the little downtown coffee shop that allows dogs, past the nasty neighborhood dogs screaming insults from behind their fences.
+We have crafted virtual training programs based on our successful private, in-home training programs, which focus on owners learning how to handle their dogs effectively and without conflict in any environment, from the front door while greeting guests, the little downtown coffee shop that allows dogs, past the nasty neighborhood dogs screaming insults from behind their fences.
 Where the behaviors are introduced is unimportant, where they are practiced, is.

 Why don’t you offer Group Classes?